 (139) a.
 Judi/cious pu/nishment!
 'Twas / this flesh / begot b.
 Judi/cious punish/ment!
-'Twas / this flesh / begot scansion of the type (139b) is unavailable.
-That is, we should find examples like (140):
+'Twas / this flesh / begot

-If we let extrametrical syllables occur after weak positions, thereby allowing scensions like (139a), it ought to be the case that such lines also occur where an alternative
+If we let extrametrical syllables occur after weak positions, thereby allowing scansions like (139a), it ought to be the case that such lines also occur where an alternative only a single are derived:

-14 The material of Newton (1975) shows that the same metrical and prosodic rules hold in iambic and trochaic verse, though they are not utilized to the same extent in trochaic verse.
+The material of Newton (1975) shows that the same metrical and prosodic rules hold in iambic and trochaic verse, though they are not utilized to the same extent in trochaic verse.